39 Fascinating Creatine Statistics (use, death rate & effects)

 • Creatine reduces fatigue experienced in the brain and body alike, even more so in high heat or other stress scenarios, regulating serotonin and dopamine function when using frontloading (20g+) doses.

-Creatine and Health Statistics
+Creatine Benefits Statistics

 • Creatine is a major preventative compound in the onset of Parkinson’s and Alzheimer’s diseases by supporting proper brain energy levels.
 This makes creatine supplementation a great consideration for older people – as in many other areas.